redhat-developer/app-services-cli/docs/commands/rhoas_kafka_topic_consume.md

       --limit int32             Maximum number of messages to consume from topic (default 20) --name string             Topic name
-      --offset string           Consume messages from an offset equal to or greater than the specified value --partition int32         Consume messages from specified partition (value must be a positive integer) --wait                    Wait for messages to consume from topic
+      --offset string           Consume messages from an offset equal to or greater than the specified value --partition string        Consume messages from specified partition (value must be a positive integer) --wait                    Wait for messages to consume from topic
 ```